Skip to definition.

 1. Located on the left side of a ship or aircraft

-Derived forms: ports, porting, ported
+Derived forms: porting, ports, ported

-See also: left, portage, porter
+See also: left